viplazylmht/viplazylmht/README.md

 Here's my some information that can help you to know about me, let's go!

 ## Education
-🌱 I’m currently a junior at University of Science - Viet Nam National University, Ho Chi Minh City.
+🌱 I’m currently a senior at University of Science - Viet Nam National University, Ho Chi Minh City.
 Faculty of Information Technology.

 My major is Data Science.